TL;DR

 Effective project management in content marketing requires seamless collaboration and a clear workflow among team members.

-Preferably you want a creative, agile team that works well together—and can hit their targets.
+Preferably, you want a creative, agile team that works well together and can hit their targets.

-Establishing a collaborative environment improves productivity and fosters creativity and innovation within the team.
 This is especially important to us since we have distributed team members, and our remote team communication strategies need to be top-notch.

 We use Slack for communication (and Wordle scores) and Asana to manage our workflow.